10 Healthy (Kid-Approved!) After School Snack Recipes

-Summer's been fun, but a new school year is just around the corner.
-This means uniforms, the smell of new supplies and the return of the three o’clock snack.
-You’ve done your best to upgrade to healthier snack choices in the past, but sometimes it's hard to come up with ideas that are tasty, healthy and appetizing to children.
-Whether you're looking for treats that are savory or sweet, snacks to take on the go or something to tide everyone over until soccer practice has finished and dinner's on the table, we've got a list of easy and healthy snack ideas for you to try.
+Summer's been fun, but a new school year is just around the corner (even if it is shaping up to be pretty different this year).
+Still, kids have their cravings and while you've done your best to upgrade to healthier snack choices in the past, sometimes it's hard to come up with ideas that are tasty, healthy and appetizing to children.
+Whether you're looking for treats that are savory or sweet, snacks to take on the go, or something to tide everyone over until dinner's on the table, we've got a list of easy and healthy snack ideas for you to try.

 2. Veggie Wraps: Fun shapes make anything more palatable to kids (Jell-O Jigglers, anybody?), so stuff a whole wheat wrap with lots of protein and fresh vegetables, then roll it up and cut into small slices.
 Pinwheels for the whole family! (via Cooking Matters)

 3. Homemade Cheez-Its: There's no better snack than the amazing Cheez-It, which you can make yourself in under an hour!
 With flavors like gruyere + black pepper, classic cheddar, and mozzarella + basil, just be sure not to finish the whole bag before you share with the kids!